-- Get Condensed Set Four (Live Ministry Series #20) to serve as an especially effective resource for introducing the Immanuel Approach to new people.

-- Get the following three teaching sets: Immanuel Approach Basic Training; Psychological Trauma, Implicit Memory, & The Verbal Logical Explainer (VLE); and "The Immanuel Lifestyle and Sustaining Joy for a Lifetime."
+- Get Condensed Set Four (Live Ministry Series #20) to serve as an especially effective resource for introducing the Immanuel Approach to new people. - Get the following three teaching sets: Immanuel Approach Basic Training; Psychological Trauma, Implicit Memory, & The Verbal Logical Explainer (VLE); and "The Immanuel Lifestyle and Sustaining Joy for a Lifetime."

-- C. Do you have Immanuel Approach materials that have been translated into other languages?
-We have limited materials translated into the following languages:
+C. Do you have Immanuel Approach materials that have been translated into other languages?
+As of May 2024, we have limited materials translated into the following languages:

 - Chinese

 - Dutch

 - Farsi

 - French

 - German

 - Indonesian

 - Japanese

 - Korean

 - Polish

 - Portuguese

 - Romanian (pending)

 - Russian (pending)

 - Spanish

 - Swahili

 - Thai

 - Turkish

+- Ukrainian